Xyce/Xyce/INSTALL.md

 ### Windows

-Compiling Xyce on Windows is not a small task at the moment, primarily because Windows does not have a package manager equivalent.
+Compiling Xyce on Windows is not a small task at the moment, primarily because Windows does not have the equivalent of a package manager.
 Internally, we use the Intel compiler suite with the Intel [Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) (MKL).
 The MKL provides the BLAS, LAPACK and FFT capabilities (removing the need for FFTW).
-At the beginning of 2021, Intel rebranded their tool chains as the [oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html) Toolkits, and now make them available for free.
+At the beginning of 2021, Intel rebranded their tool chains as the [oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html) Toolkits, and makes them available for free.
 The [oneAPI Base Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit.html) is sufficient for building Xyce and Trilinos.
 Running the setvars.bat script that installs with oneAPI can help ensure that the necessary environment